 Bethany is a medium-sized city located in the state of Oklahoma.
 With a population of 19,221 people and six constituent neighborhoods, Bethany is the 23rd largest community in Oklahoma.

 Unlike some cities, Bethany isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Bethany are a mix of both white- and blue-collar jobs.
 Overall, Bethany is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Bethany who work in office and administrative support (15.53%), sales jobs (12.25%), and teaching (6.63%).
+There are especially a lot of people living in Bethany who work in office and administrative support (14.58%), sales jobs (9.28%), and food service (7.62%).

-The per capita income in Bethany in 2010 was $20,681, which is upper middle income relative to Oklahoma, and lower middle income relative to the rest of the US.
-This equates to an annual income of $82,724 for a family of four.
+The per capita income in Bethany in 2018 was $25,840, which is upper middle income relative to Oklahoma, and middle income relative to the rest of the US.
+This equates to an annual income of $103,360 for a family of four.
 However, Bethany contains both very wealthy and poor people as well.

-Bethany is a very ethnically-diverse city.
+Bethany is an extremely ethnically-diverse city.
 The people who call Bethany home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bethany residents report their race to be White, followed by Black or African-American.
 Bethany also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 13.20% of the city’s residents.
-Important ancestries of people in Bethany include Irish, English, Scottish, and Italian.
+People of Hispanic or Latino origin account for 16.02% of the city’s residents.
+Important ancestries of people in Bethany include German, Irish, English, Italian, and Dutch.

 The most common language spoken in Bethany is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and German/Yiddish.